losrobbos/react-openstreetmap-demo/README.md

 So you do not need to make any API calls on your own to display maps & map locations!
 Isn't that nice?

-All you need are "geo location" points: a point on the world map specified by a pair of "latitude" and "logitude"
+All you need are "geo location" points: a point on the world map specified by a pair of "latitude" and "longitude"

 Such a geo location you can place the "Marker" component on your React-Leaflet map.
 Et voila!
 Checkout the code and try for yourself...

+React Leaflet - Getting started Guide: https://react-leaflet.js.org/

 ## How to convert a real address into a Latitude / Longitude geo location??